FusionAuth/fusionauth-site/site/_posts/2020-12-23-auth-facade-pattern.md

 excerpt_separator: "<!--more-->"
 ---

 During conversations with FusionAuth customers, I have seen a common deployment pattern I call the "Auth Facade".
-This architecture is useful when deploying software to heterogenous environments.
+This architecture is useful when deploying software to heterogeneous environments.
 You and your team are building an application which will deploy onsite.
 This could be into a data center, an isolated network, or a private cloud.
 These environments are run by your customers and you have limited insight into their configuration.

 <!--more-->